 Because nonprofits are focused on programs and the people they serve, often operating on a shoestring, they frequently occupy older buildings that waste energy, water and other resources, pulling money away from mission-critical services.
 Nonprofit buildings contribute approximately 20% of our primary energy consumption in the United States, but the capacity for savings in their facilities, both financially and environmentally, is tremendous.
 That’s where the GoodUse program comes in.

 GoodUse helps nonprofits reduce utility costs and reinvest those savings into their programs.
 Our generous funders make it possible for us to provide technical assistance, education and matching grants to nonprofit partners, applying them to facility and operational upgrades that increase resource efficiency, lower expenses and improve indoor health.
 To make these positive changes last, Southface engineers identify areas for high-impact energy and water savings and indoor air improvements, assist with project implementation and ensure upgrades are delivering results.
 By reducing operating costs, GoodUse builds capacity within our partner organizations so they can focus on their mission and better serve their communities.

 Interested in becoming a grantee?
-Please review the Frequently Asked Questions for eligibility requirements and guidelines and then click on the button below to apply.
+Please review the Frequently Asked Questions for eligibility requirements, including information on the DOE’s Renew America’s Nonprofits grant, and then click on the button below to apply.